superfly/docs/reference/configuration.html.md

 * `alpn` : Array of strings indicating how to handle ALPN negotiations with clients.
 * `versions` : Array of strings indicating which TLS versions are allowed.

-Fly can also terminate TLS only and pass through directly to your service.
+Fly.io can also terminate TLS only and pass through directly to your service.
 This works for a variety of applications that can benefit from offloading TLS termination and accept the unencrypted connection.

 One use case is applications using HTTP/2, like gRPC.
 Fly's edge terminates TLS and sends h2c (HTTP/2 without TLS) directly to your application through our backhaul.
 The config below will negotiate HTTP/2 with clients, and then send h2c to the application: